learn how to arm knit a gorgeous chunky knit throw with the design twins!

 Are you like my twin sister Julie and want to skip all the “fun” and just start enjoying your blanket?
-Maybe you don’t have the time right now…we understand.
+Maybe you don’t have the time right now and we understand.
 No judgement here at all.
-Some people love a craft project…others (like Julie) not so much.
-You can shop right here by clicking on any of the gorgeous options below and be sure to use our COUPON CODE to save 10% on your entire order: TWINS10
+Some people love a craft project, while others (like Julie) not so much.
+You can shop right here by clicking on any of the gorgeous options below and be sure to use our COUPON CODE to save 10% on your entire order: TWINS10.

 Let’s Make a Chunky Knit Throw